mocaccinoOS/website/content/en/docs/Desktop/gaming.md

 ### Heroic Games Launcher

-Installing and playing games using the Epic games store or GOC we recommend using Heroic Games Launcher.
+Installing and playing games using the Epic games store or GOG we recommend using Heroic Games Launcher.
 You can install this using [flatpak](/docs/desktop/flatpak).

 ### Lutris